combogenomics/medusa/README.md

     based weighting scheme.
 Using a different weighting scheme may lead to better results.

-7. The option *-d* outputs a file indicating the estimated distances between pair of contigs (<contig A> <contig B> <estimated distance>).
+7. The option *-d* allows for the estimation of the distance between pairs of contigs based on the reference genome(s): in this case the scaffolded contigs will be separated by a number of N characters equal to this estimate.
+	The estimated distances are also saved in the "_distanceTable" file.
+	By default the scaffolded contigs are separated by 100 Ns.

 8. The *-gexf* is optional.
 With this option the gexf format of the contig network and the path cover are porvided.

+9. The option *-n50* allows the calculation of the N50 statistic on a FASTA file.
+	In this case the usage is the following: java -jar medusa.jar -n50 <name_of_the_fasta>
+	All the other options have to be omitted.

-9. Finally the *-h* option provides a small recap of the previous ones.
+10. Finally the *-h* option provides a small recap of the previous ones.

 The Medusa archive
 ------------------